temphoyos/tracker.js/README.md

 Additionally, this script handles the following GA4 Enhanced Ecommerce (EEC) event dataLayers:

--view_item_list This event is pushed to the GTM dataLayer when either the home or category pages are displayed -select_item This event is pushed to the GTM dataLayer when a user clicks on any of the blog posts listed on the home or category pages
+-view_item_list This event is pushed to the GTM dataLayer when either the home or category pages are displayed <br />
+-select_item This event is pushed to the GTM dataLayer when a user clicks on any of the blog posts listed on the home or category pages <br />
--view_item This event is pushed to the GTM dataLayer when a blog post is displayed -add_to_cart This event is pushed to the GTM dataLayer when a user scroll reaches 50% of the height of a blog post -purchase This event is pushed to the GTM dataLayer when a user scroll reaches 100% of the height of a blog post
+-view_item This event is pushed to the GTM dataLayer when a blog post is displayed <br />
+-add_to_cart This event is pushed to the GTM dataLayer when a user scroll reaches 50% of the height of a blog post <br />
+-purchase This event is pushed to the GTM dataLayer when a user scroll reaches 100% of the height of a blog post <br />